m-voit/concepts-of-programming-languages/study-project/paper.md

 ```

 In Go lambda expressions are a bit more verbose, especially because the type system requires explicit types as mentioned in the type system section earlier.
-Otherwise, lambda expessions in Go are equal to lambda expressions in JavaScript [she17].
+Otherwise, lambda expressions in Go are equal to lambda expressions in JavaScript [she17].

 ### Higher-order functions and function composition

 Higher-order functions are functions that accept other functions as arguments or return a function as their result.
 As discussed in the first class functions section, JavaScript has first class functions and therefore allows writing and using higher-order functions.

-The convert function of the boolean parser for example takes two arguments.
+The convert function of the Boolean parser for example takes two arguments.
 A parser function to be executed and a converter function to convert the result of the parser function.
 This higher order function can now be used for any desired parser function and with an arbitrary converter function.
 The result is a highly flexible and easily reusable function.